openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump-v2.md

 - W2 "battery low" : the driver turns this into a "low battery" warning that is shown on the AAPS main tab
 - W3, W6, W7, W8 : these are all purely informational for the user, so it is safe for the driver to auto-dismiss them

 Other warnings are _not_ automatically dismissed.
-Also, erors are _never_ automatically dismissed.
+Also, errors are _never_ automatically dismissed.
 Both of these are handled the same way: They cause the driver to produce an alert dialog on top of the AAPS UI, and also cause it to abort any ongoing command execution.
 The driver then switches to the "error" state (see [the Accu-Chek Combo tab contents description above](combov2-tab-contents)).
 This state does not allow for any command execution.
 The user has to handle the error on the pump; for example, an occlusion error may require replacing the cannula.
 Once the user took care of the error, normal operation can be resumed by pressing the "Refresh" button on the Accu-Chek Combo tab.
 The driver then connects to the Combo and updates its status, checking for whether an error is still shown on screen etc. Also, the driver auto-refreshes the pump status after a while, so manually pressing that button is not mandatory.

 Bolusing is a special case.
 It is done in the Combo's command mode, which does not report mid-bolus that an alert appeared.
 As a consequence, the driver cannot automatically dismiss warnings _during_ a bolus.
 This means that unfortunately, the pump will be beeping until the bolus is finished.
 The most common mid-bolus alert typically is W1 "reservoir low". **Don't** dismiss Comnbo warnings on the pump itself manually during a bolus.
 You risk interrupting the bolus.
 The driver will take care of the warning once the bolus is over.